met4citizen/TalkingHead/README.md

 ### The Example App

-**NOTE:** *The `index.html` example app was originally made for testing and developing the TalkingHead class and it includes various integrations with paid services.
-If you just want to use TalkingHead in your own app, you don't need to install or configure the example app.*
+**NOTE:** *The `index.html` app was originally made for testing and developing the TalkingHead class and it includes various integrations with several paid services.
+If you just want to use TalkingHead class in your own app, there is no need to install and configure the example app.*

-In order to configure and use the example app `index.html` do the following:
+If you want to configure and use the example app `index.html`, do the following:

 1. Copy the project to your own server.